Alemu Abebe: Mayor of Addis Ababa

 Alemu Abebe was amongst the second-rank Meison leaders that left the party following the break between the party and the Derg military junta.
-He continued to work with the Derg, and would later become mayor of Addis Ababa and a member of the politburo of the Workers Party of Ethiopia.
+He continued to work with the Derg, and would later become mayor of Addis Ababa and a member of the politburo of the Workers' Party of Ethiopia.
 Alemu was sworn in as mayor of the capital on December 8, 1977.
 The official press agency labelled him 'the first democratically elected mayor' of Addis Abeba.
 He and the city council had been elected by the kebeles of the city and approved by the government.
 The election of Alemu followed the assassination of the mayor-elect Gutta Sernessa.
 As the new mayor of Addis Abeba, Alemu defended the 'Red Terror' campaign against the EPRP in a meeting with foreign journalists in February 1978.
 However, he claimed that the numbers of killed in the campaign was lower than reported in international media.

 Gang of Four

 When the Commission for Organizing the Party of the Working People of Ethiopia was founded in 1979, as a forerunner to the Workers Party, Alemu Abebe formed part of the informal grouping in the party leadership called the 'Gang of Four'.
 The 'Gang of Four' consisted of prominent civilian ideologues in the party hierarchy, in-charge of running the day-to-day affairs of COPWE.
-When the Workers Party of Ethiopia was formed, Alemu was put at the helm of the Central Control Commission of the party.
+When the Workers' Party of Ethiopia was formed, Alemu was put at the helm of the Central Control Commission of the party.

 Later political career

 Alemu served as mayor of the capital until 1985.
-Alemu Abebe would also come to occupy the post of Deputy Prime Minister, responsible for agriculture, of the People's Democratic Republic of Ethiopia.
+In 1987, Alemu Abebe was also appointed as one of the Deputy Prime Ministers, responsible for agriculture, of the People's Democratic Republic of Ethiopia.

 In April 1991, as the Derg rule of Ethiopia crumbled, Colonel Mengistu announced in a radio speech that Alemu Abebe had been given the task of forming a new political party, the Ethiopian Democratic Unity Party.
 The new party was supposed to be more broadly inclusive and replace the Workers Party.